DavidSilady/SEKSjavaFirstSemestralProject/README.md

            The whole system of calculating next audition or inspection is automated, but simplified.
            If a new audition/inspection is required, the company is notified via notification system.

 The whole application still needs refactoring.
-(Mainly the GUI)
+(Mainly GUI)